rosealexander/react-mui-workshop/README.md

 `git clone https://github.com/rosealexander/react-mui-workshop`

 You also need to grab a free API key from [OpenWeather](https://openweathermap.org/api).
-Create an account and navigate to [My Api Keys](https://home.openweathermap.org/api_keys) and generate a key named `react-mui-demo`
+Create an account and navigate to [Api Keys](https://home.openweathermap.org/api_keys) and just use the default one listed here later in this tutorial.

 ### Getting Started
 Each part of this workshop is seperated into branches.
 You can follow along by checking out each of them with